Everything you need to know about Technical Diving

 Mixed Gases, Trimix, Heliox

 At depth, the mixes contain low Oxygen to avoid toxicity.
-Then, during the shallower part of the dive, the diver performs the mandatory decompression stops to off-gas Nitrogen faster and decreases time overall.
+Then, during the shallower part of the dive, the diver performs the mandatory decompression stops to off-gas Nitrogen faster, decreasing overall time.

 Deep Diving Cozumel